 With every religion, the key message is often a noble one and usually starts out on the right track.
 What we readily see though, is that over time the message can start to become interpreted in a host of different ways with each having varying effects on people and cultures.
 The same has happened with the CGM.
-What started out as an amazing resource to help women embrace their natural hair has morphed into something quite different today.
-There are now very different CGM factions with online communities that support them with an increasing vocal authority on anything and everything curl related.
-Some of these communities are incredibly strict and as a result there are now ones popping up which state that they are anything but.
-Like religion, each thinks they are doing the right thing and are nothing but welcoming and supportive to all.
+What started out as an amazing resource to help individuals embrace their natural hair has morphed into something quite different today.
+There are now very different CGM factions with online communities that support them with an increasingly vocal authority on anything and everything curl related.
+Some of these communities are incredibly strict and as a result, there are new ones popping up that state that they are anything but.
+Just like every religion, each thinks they are doing the right thing and are nothing but welcoming and supportive to all.

 There are however some concerns lately with how fractured the overall CGM community has become.
-Some even blanket refer to the whole thing as a cult nowadays.
+In fact, an increasing number of women refer to the whole thing as a cult nowadays.
 While the CGM certainly has been incredibly helpful for many people the world over, it's good to remember that ‘to each their own’.
 Some will adhere to CGM strictly, some less so, and some not at all.
 Each should feel equally valid, supported equally and not make anyone feel as though others are 'doing it wrong' if they are doing it differently.
 Too, one should never approach others they don't know and try to 'convert' them to what they themselves believe in.
 Being approached by or preached to by enthusiastic religious people is often viewed as unwelcome and unpleasant.
 In my opinion and that of many women I have spoken to, this goes for the CGM too.
-Unsurprisingly, social media platforms like Instagram have absolutely have helped tip the CGM to it's more extreme interpretations and fandom.
+Unsurprisingly, social media platforms like Instagram have absolutely have helped tip the CGM to its more extreme interpretations and fandom.

 "Where once the CGM bucked against societal beauty standards requiring women to have smooth, straight hair in order to look well put together, I fear we are simply replacing one set of unrealistic beauty standards with another."

 At this stage, one must ask.
-Despite the noble intention of self acceptance, how and why did the CGM and it's book effectively become a religious movement?
-Clearly there was a need for the main message, but was there also an intention of religious indoctrination from the start?
-Certainly there was an opportunity for prefacing the CGM book with a statement that the information contained is just that?
-That the opinions expressed, by a single individual, should not to be taken as gospel which people could potential take on as sacred scripture?
+Despite the noble intention of self-acceptance, how and why did the CGM and its book effectively become a religious movement?
+Clearly, there was a need for the main message, but was there also an intention of religious indoctrination from the start?
+Certainly, there was an opportunity for prefacing the CGM book with a statement that the information contained is just that?
+That the opinions expressed, by a single individual, should not be taken as gospel that people could potentially take on as sacred scripture?
 If this wasn't at all considered, then perhaps that was always the plan from the beginning.
 The more people one can indoctrinate means more profit does it not?
-Many world religions knows this strategy works all too well.
-No doubt these questions will ruffle some if not ALL the feathers, but I believe it to be one which needs to be asked at this point in time.
+Many world religions know this strategy works all too well.
+No doubt these questions will ruffle some if not ALL the feathers, but I believe it to be one that needs to be asked at this point in time.
 If nothing more than out of personal curiosity.
 Again, please bear in mind the point of this post is just to help start a conversation.
 There are no judgements, just observations.

 In the end, I really dislike absolutism.
-I can not support any sort of forced ‘one size fits all’ ideologies or those which are too strict and regimented.
+I can not support any sort of fixed position, ‘one size fits all’ ideologies that are too strict and regimented.
 While I obviously have strong opinions on this topic, it's important to regularly reaffirm the key message here: to each their own, 'you do you' and all that.
 If there is one thing ardent followers of the CGM have in common with those who are completely indifferent about it is that each comes to see me for a supportive cut and shape.
 In that way, I am cheerfully welcoming to all, despite my own personal beliefs.
-We must all remember to give one another lots of room and support for unique individual expression.
+We must all remember to give one another a lot of room and support for unique individual expression.
 Like the key message in every world religion, lets us lead with love.
 We're all in this together.

 One final note.
 I like to regularly remind people that no one truly needs the Curly Girl Method, or anything or anyone else to look and feel great, beautiful, valid, confident or strong.
 For countless decades before the CGM ever existed women from all walks of life in every race and culture were existing with curls just fine.
 Each of us is born with an abundance of natural beauty inside us and as such, we don't need the help of external sources to radiate.
 Let yours shine!

-Author's note: Before publishing, the previous text was shared with another member of the Curly Community for feedback.
+Author's note: Before publishing, the text was shared with a member of the Curly Hair Community for feedback.
 I wanted to ensure that my writing for this one was vetted even beyond my normal procedures.
 Her input, edits and clarifications from the perspective of a Curly Girl in this community have been quite valuable.
 As always, my clients have also helped form and reaffirm my views, through our discussions as they sit in my chair.
 As someone with a voice and platform in this industry, I choose to use it to balance the equation wherever I can.
-Not everyone will agree with some or all of this opinion piece, however I am hopeful that it will be taken in the spirit in which it's intended, to open a dialogue and a respectful discussion of views.
+Not everyone will agree with some or all of this opinion piece, however, I am hopeful that it will be taken in the spirit that it was intended, to open a dialogue and a respectful discussion of views.